charmarr/charmarr-meta/adr/storage/adr-004-config-storage.md

 ## Decision Outcome

 Chosen option: **"Option 1: Native databases on Juju-managed storage"**, because it provides the simplest architecture with minimal operational overhead while meeting all functional requirements.
-Charmarr v1 wouldn't support HA, but PostgresQL support will be added to charms whose upstream supports it for v2.
+Charmarr v1 wouldn't support HA, but PostgreSQL support will be added to charms whose upstream supports it for v2.

 ### Consequences